hoppydicetactics/website/content/en/events.md

 - Models
 - All required rules
-- Pariah Nexus Mission Deck¹
+- Chapter Approved 2025-26: Mission Deck¹
 - Measuring tape, dice, other game aids

 ¹: Alternatively, the Random Mission feature of the [Tabletop Battles app](https://ttba.goonhammer.com/) can be used if the cards and missions are known.